 Whether it’s moving away from legacy software, the need for more features, an integrated solution, or better reporting, there are several reasons your company may want to implement a new ERP system.

-- Your current system is no longer supported: Software companies face the same challenges as any other company, and when the demand no longer exists, it is not uncommon for these companies to sunset software or to discontinue support for their products.
+- Your current system is no longer supported: Software companies face the same challenges as any other company.
+Unfortunately, when the demand no longer exists, it is not uncommon for these companies to sunset software or discontinue product support.
 It is a frustrating but common occurrence, especially among smaller software providers.

 - You have outgrown your current solution: When you implemented your current system, it may have been the perfect-fit solution, but as technology and processes change, so do your technology needs.
-New products may have been released and implemented that don’t tie in with your legacy ERP solution, and when all these solutions aren’t talking to each other, it negates the benefits of your current ERP solution.
+In addition, new products may have been released and implemented that don’t tie in with your legacy ERP solution.
+When all these solutions aren’t talking to each other, it negates the benefits of your current ERP solution.

 - Your company is going through a digital transformation: Up until this point, you may have been using manual, outdated, or disconnected technology for each department or business unit, but you’re ready to start tying all the pieces together in one solution.
 As your company matures, so does your need for technology solutions that can help you scale.

-Regardless of your reasons for making a change, you a technology solutions partner that understands your business goals and the technology that can help you achieve those costs within your time and budget constraints.
+Regardless of your reasons for changing, you are a technology solutions partner that understands your business goals and the technology that can help you achieve those costs within your time and budget constraints.

 What is the ERP Implementation Process?

 In its simplest form, the process of implementing an ERP follows three steps:

 Step One: Discovery & Selection

 The first step is understanding your goals for implementation.
 For example, are you trying to control costs better, improve efficiency, or alleviate frustrations with the current solution?
 Once you can clearly define your goals, it makes the discovery process much more manageable.